Grumblesnak/AI-Generated-Text-Detector/README.md

-  Allows replacement of default provided training dataset through a button on GUI, Warning before changing training dataset appears as popup, (Minor) Highlighting moved to planned 3.0 changes after training dataset configuration, (Minor) Included text files with code potentially for 3.0: One using current model that needs heavy modifying to work, and one using a RNN Neural Model with potential issue of not having enough in training dataset.
+  Allows replacement of default provided training dataset through a button on GUI, Warning before changing training dataset appears as popup, (Minor) Highlighting moved to planned 3.0 changes after training dataset configuration, (Minor) Included text files with code potentially for 3.0: One using current model that needs heavy modifying to work, and one using a RNN Neural Model with potential issue of not having enough in training dataset, (Minor) Included beta training dataset for potential 3.0 update.
+Currently is short in examples that may be affecting RNN model.

 Planned 3.0 Changes:
   Improve GUI, make more user friendly/appealing to look at,